webforj/webforj-documentation/docs/installation/github_codespaces.md

-# DWCJ in Github Codespaces
+# Webforj in Github Codespaces

-The DWCJ's [Hello World Repository](https://github.com/DwcJava/HelloWorldJava) has been configured to run in Github Codespaces.
-Codespaces is a cloud-based development environment, and allows you to develop and run DWCJ applications directly within your browser.
+Webforj's [Hello World Repository](https://github.com/webforj/webforj-hello-world) has been configured to run in Github Codespaces.
+Codespaces is a cloud-based development environment, and allows you to develop and run Webforj applications directly within your browser.
 To start developing with this tool, follow the steps below:

 ## 1. Navigate to the HelloWorldJava Repository

-To start, you'll need to go to the HelloWorldJava repository, which can be found [at this link](https://github.com/DwcJava/HelloWorldJava).
+To start, you'll need to go to the HelloWorldJava repository, which can be found [at this link](https://github.com/webforj/webforj-hello-world).
 Once there, click on the green **"Use this template"** button, and then the **"Open in a codespace"** option.

 ![Codespace buttons](./_images/github/1.png)